karmakarvishal/COMP6721_Group_T/README.md

 Github repo: https://github.com/karmakarvishal/COMP6721_Group_T
 Video presentation:

-In order to run the resnet trainings, you need to run the jupyter notebook of the trainin you want.
-Each file is name with the architecture and data set is trained on. (resnet18_BTSD.ipynb for the training of resnet18 on the data set BTSD.)
+In order to run the resnet trainings, you need to run the jupyter notebook of the training you want.
+Each file is name with the architecture and data set it is trained on.
+Example:(resnet18_BTSD.ipynb for the training of resnet18 on the data set BTSD.)